mareann/BurgerSequel/README.md

 # burger

-# burger logger app utilizing MySQL, Node, Express, Handlebars, Bootstrap and a homemade ORM
+# burger logger app utilizing MySQL, Node, Express, Handlebars, Bootstrap and sequelize

 * Uses the MVC design pattern for files
 * uses Node and MySQL to query and route data in the app